monsoonmaelstrom/book2/book2.md

 “Yeah, Peter too,” Alex confirms.

 “What about Henry, Lisette, and Amelia?”
-I ask, before quickly stating, “We’re *not* taking Michael.”
+I inquire, before quickly stating, “We’re *not* taking Michael.”

 “Why not Michael?”
 Liam asks, and Davy looks curious as well.